-Dry Eye is an eye condition in which there is a deficiency of the tear film that is due to either an inadequate production of one’s own natural tears or an excessive evaporation of tears.
-Whether you suffer from inadequate production of tears or excessive evaporation of tears, or both, you may experience a decrease in the quantity and quality of your tear film resulting in the surface of the eye being affected.
+Dry Eye is a deficiency of the tear film due to an inadequate production of one’s own natural tears or an excessive evaporation of tears.
+Whether you suffer from inadequate production of tears or excessive evaporation of tears, or both, you may experience a decrease in the quantity and quality of your tear film, resulting in the surface of the eye being affected.

 Inadequate Tear Production

 There are many potential reasons that you may not produce an adequate quantity of tears.
-A number of systemic conditions such as Sjorgren’s Syndrome or autoimmune connective tissue diseases such as Rheumatoid Arthritis and Lupus Erythematosis may decrease the quantity of tears that you produce.
-Patients with Sjorgren’s Syndrome may experience dry eyes as well as a dry mouth and arthritis.
+Several systemic conditions, such as Sjogren’s Syndrome, or autoimmune connective tissue diseases, such as Rheumatoid Arthritis and Lupus Erythematosus, may decrease the quantity of tears that you produce.
+Patients with Sjogren’s Syndrome may experience dry eyes as well as a dry mouth and arthritis.

 Inflammation of the Lacrimal Gland will also cause patients to produce too few tears to maintain a normal and healthy tear film.
-Other factors that can cause the Lacrimal Gland to produce an inadequate amount of your own natural tears include long term contact lens wear, past eye infections, certain allergies and even vitamin deficiencies.
+Other factors include long term contact lens wear, past eye infections, certain allergies and even vitamin deficiencies.

 Excessive Evaporation of Tears

-There are a number of factors that can cause an excessive evaporation of your tears.
-These can include environmental factors such as being exposed to forced hot air heat at home or at work, dry climates in general, air travel, reduced blinking from contact lens wear, reduced blinking from looking at a computer screen or reading for long periods of time, air pollution or even just blowing your hair dry.
+There are several factors that can cause an excessive evaporation of tears.
+These can include environmental factors, such as being exposed to forced hot air heat at home or at work, dry climates in general, air travel, reduced blinking from contact lens wear, reduced blinking from looking at a computer screen or reading for long periods of time, air pollution or even blowing your hair dry.

-Finally, your tear film may evaporate too quickly if the tears are not properly spread and replenished over the surface of the eye because of poor eyelid movement.
-This may be due to a number of factors including; Improper or incomplete closure of your eyes during sleep, Eye “bulging” conditions that may be related to thyroid problems, and Loss of tone or shape of the eyelids so that they turn in or turn out, called entropion and ectropion.
+Finally, your tear film may evaporate too quickly if the tears are not properly spread and replenished over the surface of the eye due to poor eyelid movement.
+Poor eyelid movement can result from improper or incomplete closure of your eyes during sleep, eye “bulging” conditions that may be related to thyroid problems, and loss of tone or shape of the eyelids so that they turn in or turn out, called entropion and ectropion.